 The first modern buildings in Budapest appeared in the late 1920s in part thanks to young architects who returned to Hungary after attending the Bauhaus.
 The leading advocate of the local movement was Farkas Molnár, a star student and a colleague of the school’s founder, Walter Gropius (Hungary was well-represented at the Bauhaus with a total of 26 students and teachers).
 At home, Molnár organized like-minded architects into the local chapter of the International Congress of Modern Architecture (CIAM) and actively spread the modern principles through publications and exhibits.

-The roots of the modern movement go back to the early 20th century when architects started to drop the elaborate decorations in favor of simpler buildings.
+The roots of the modern movement go back to the early 20th century when architects started to drop the elaborate decorations of the Revival and the Art Nouveau movements in favor of simpler buildings.
 The emphasis shifted to reaching harmony between form and function.
 Less became more, in line with the famous credo of Ludwig Mies van der Rohe, one of the Bauhaus’s directors.
 New building materials like steel-reinforced concrete could bridge longer gaps, creating flexible living spaces and better-lit homes.

 But the modern style was far from acceptable in the Budapest of the 1920s.
 Molnár, who had to earn a degree at the Budapest University of Technology before being permitted to practice architecture, drew the contempt of university professors and right-wing student clubs with his Bauhaus-inspired drawings and design plans.

-In fact, the political climate between the world wars discouraged contemporary avant-garde art movements in Hungary.
+In fact, the political climate between the world wars discouraged avant-garde art movements in Hungary.
 Following the short-lived Soviet-style republic that rose to power during the post-war chaos in 1919, all left-leaning art movements were accused of Bolshevik or cosmopolitan ideology by the conservative nationalist regime of Miklós Horthy, which ruled the country from 1920 to 1944.

 “The Czechs came closest to achieving a western-style democracy and for them modern architecture expressed this optimism and catch-up to Western Europe.
 Paradoxically, the gleaming white modernism of hospitals, schools, shopping centers, and industrial facilities became a symbol for both Czech national identity and a commitment to western values,” writes András Ferkai, a leading architectural critic in Hungary, in a 1998 essay titled “Cultural Identity and The Modern Movement in Central-Eastern Europe.”

 Everything about the three-story building, which Molnár designed, looked wildly different from what people had been used to: its flat roof and plain facade stood out from afar.
 Inside, there was Bauhaus furniture complete with a disk of opaque ceiling lamp, Breuer’s tubular steel chairs — including the famous Wassily Chair — and Molnár’s custom-made desk and cabinets.
 By taking advantage of built-in cabinets, multifunctional furniture, and massive windows, Molnár extracted more space and light from this small place than had been thought possible.

 This was when people like Bertalan Árkay were exposed to the Novecento-style that mixed the classical and the modern: overblown arches and columns set against the background of smooth, symmetrical white surfaces. Árkay’s Roman Catholic church in Városmajor Street is the most successful Novecento-influenced building in Budapest, complete with a standalone bell tower, limestone colonnade, and contemporary artworks.
 Gyula Rimanóczy, another member of the “Roman school,” designed several landmark buildings, including the immense Postal Office in District 7’s Dob Street.

 Several talented architects came also under the sway of Le Corbusier’s ideas by reading about him in Hungarian publications and some of them — including Károly Dávid, János Wanner, and János Weltzl — even trained at his office in Paris during the 1930s.
 There are many elegantly modern buildings in Budapest fitted with horizontal windows, hoisted on slim concrete columns, or decked out with flat rooftop gardens that bear obvious inspirations from Le Corbusier.

 The project was a resounding success.
 At its completion in 1931, the charming side street was flanked by two-story, flat-roofed family homes, each slightly different but fitting into a modern aesthetic.
 The houses were sunny and came with fully equipped kitchens and bathrooms.
-Unfortunately, some of them have since been neglected, parceled up, or unrecognizably rebuilt, but the area has been coming back to life recently thanks to increased awareness of its historic value.
+Unfortunately, some of them have since been neglected, parceled up, or unrecognizably rebuilt, but the area has been coming back to life recently thanks to increased awareness of its historical importance.

 By the early 1930s, modern architecture was slowly spreading into the mainstream.
 Like elsewhere globally, its social program largely gave way to commercial motivations: instead of functional public housing, architects designed upscale homes for upper middle-class clients enthralled by the novelty of modern architecture and its minimalist aesthetics.
-The new style was especially popular among Budapest’s left-leaning elites, for whom it was a status symbol in the face of the antiquated Baroque Revival style.
+The new style was especially popular among Budapest’s left-leaning, often Jewish elites, for whom it was a status symbol in the face of the antiquated Baroque Revival style.

-Wealthier clients, which by the mid-1930s also included large corporations and the Hungarian state, expected more than “simple” boxes covered in white plaster.
+Wealthier clients, who by the mid-1930s also included large corporations and the Hungarian state, expected more than “simple” boxes covered in white plaster.
 They wanted eye-catching jewels that convey prestige.
-The austere, linear exteriors softened, yielding to “lighter,” more dynamic, round shapes.
+The austere, linear exteriors softened, yielding to lighter, more dynamic, round shapes.
 Expensive building materials like limestone and shiny marble appeared on facades and in staircases.
 Inside, the four and five-bedroom apartments and oversized executive suites came with custom-made rubber floors and exquisite wooden and bronze and nickel finishes.

-Not surprisingly, these upscale buildings from the late 1930s and early 1940s are the most popular today among fans of modern architecture.
-Many were so-called pension fund apartments, where companies who commissioned them used the rental income to pay benefits to their retired employees.
+Not surprisingly, these upscale buildings from the late 1930s and early 1940s are most popular today among fans of modern architecture.
+Many were so-called pension fund apartments, whose owners used the rental income to pay benefits to their retired employees.
 The crown jewels are Dunapark Apartments and the Manfred Weiss Pension Fund Apartments, both designed by the architecture duo of Béla Hofstätter and Ferenc Domány.

 Impressive as they looked, these buildings had little connection to the original ethos of modern architecture and the Bauhaus.
 Molnár and his colleagues found these luxury buildings fashionable but modern only in a narrow sense.
 “A casual observer might think these are modern houses,” wrote Molnár at the time, “but modern homes have to be so primarily from within — the rooms responding to the needs of the inhabitants rather than those of the facade.”

 With the advent of World War II, the pace of new constructions slowed.
 During the post-war restoration, modern architecture enjoyed a few short years of unrivaled dominance.
 That came to a halt in 1951, when the Soviet-controlled Communist regime banned the “Western-influenced” modern style and designated socialist realism the official art form across Hungary.
 So ended the first period of modern architecture in Hungary, which was to resurface in the late 1950s.
-Farkas Molnár was no longer around to see this: He died tragically at the age of 47 of wounds he suffered when a shell exploded near his Budapest home in 1945.
+Farkas Molnár was no longer around to see this: He died tragically at the age of 47 of wounds he suffered when a bomb exploded near his Budapest home in 1945.